tamunoWoks/Business_Intelligence_with_PowerBI/Part2a.md

 You can consume data in many ways using Power BI Desktop and Power BI Services.
 The most common method is to import data into a data model.
 By importing the data in Power BI, you’re copying the dataset locally until you commit to a data refresh.
 Though data files and folders can only be imported into Power BI, databases allow you to use a connection that supports more flexibility.

+Two alternatives exist with database connectivity:
+- **Import the data locally:** This supports data model caching as well as the ability to reduce number of connections and lookups.
+By ingesting the model, a user can use all Desktop features offered with Power BI.
+- **Create a connection to the data source with DirectQuery:** With this feature, the data isn’t cached.
+Instead, the data source must be queried each time a data call is required.
+Most, but not all, data sources support DirectQuery.